-It gives me great pleasure as Chairman of the Committee of the Whole to present the House with an Interim Report on the Committee's progress in considering the constitutional amendment bills.
+It gives me great pleasure as Chairman of the Committee of the Whole to present the House with the final Report on the Committee's consideration of the constitutional amendment bills.

-The Committee of the Whole has met intensively over the last two weeks to consider and debate the content of the Constitution of Nauru (Referendum Amendments) Bill 2008 and the Constitution of Nauru (Parliamentary Amendments) Bill 2008, each of which proposes a number of amendments to the Constitution of Nauru.
+The Committee of the Whole met intensively over a two week period in June of this year, and again on 18 and 20 August, to consider and debate the content of the Constitution of Nauru (Referendum Amendments) Bill 2008 and the Constitution of Nauru (Parliamentary Amendments) Bill 2008, each of which proposes a number of amendments to the Constitution of Nauru.